camsjams/node-treasury/README.md

 This is used to find the namespace for this wrapped Promise.
 It will fall back to the default Treasury namespace option if not set.

 ### Basic usage - see full code in the [examples](examples)
-Here is a basic sample of "before" code using redis cache.
+Here is a basic sample of "before" code using a redis cache layer.

 ``` js
 var key = 'MyModel:' + id;  // you have to manage the keys!